Deadline: February 2016

-The Donald A. Strauss Scholarship provides a $10,000 scholarship to juniors who will pursue a self-initiated public service project during their senior year.
+The Donald A. Strauss Scholarship provides a $10,000 scholarship to sophomores and juniors who will pursue a self-initiated public service project during their senior year.
 The project may be a new undertaking or an extension of an existing project.
 The Strauss Foundation annually awards at least fourteen scholarships to students from fifteen eligible California institutions.
 Each participating institution (including UC Berkeley) can nominate three students for the award.

 The Strauss Foundation defines public service as work, whether paid or as a volunteer, in government at any level; organizations serving the public interest; national, regional, or local health organizations; and service-oriented, nonprofit organizations such as those whose primary purposes are to help disadvantaged persons or protect the environment.